 To reach Mermaid Pool, head under the bridge from the car park and you’ll quickly pick up the yellow painted arrows on the rocks guiding you to the pool.

-After 350m you’ll reach a junction where turning left will take you to the pool via a rough more difficult path and right will take you on the easy route.
-We took the easy route.
+After 280m you’ll reach a junction where turning left will take you to the Mermaid Pool via the Potholes swimming area and right will take you away from the water on the bush track to Mermaid Pool.

 The bridge to start at